EXPLAINER: How global deal stems corporate use of tax havens

 HOW WOULD A GLOBAL MINIMUM TAX WORK?

-The basic idea is simple: Countries would legislate a global minimum corporate tax rate of at least 15% for very big companies, those with annual revenues over 750 billion euros ($864 billion.)
+The basic idea is simple: Countries would legislate a global minimum corporate tax rate of at least 15% for very big companies, those with annual revenues over 750 million euros ($864 million.)

 Then, if companies have earnings that go untaxed or lightly taxed in one of the world's tax havens, their home country would impose a top-up tax that would bring the rate to 15%.

-Note: This story was first published on Oct.
-8, 2021.
-It was updated on Oct.
-11, 2021, to correct the amount of revenue required for the tax to apply to companies.
-It should be 750 million euros ($864 million), not 750 billion euros ($864 billion.)